 Jesus heard that voice.
 He heard that voice when He came out of the Jordan River.
 I want you to hear that voice, too.
 It is a very important voice that says, “You are my beloved son; you are my beloved daughter.
 I love you with an everlasting love.
 I have molded you together in the depths of the earth.
 I have knitted you in your mother’s womb.
 I’ve written your name in the palm of my hand and I hold you safe in the shade of my embrace.
 I hold you.
 You belong to Me and I belong to you.
 You are safe where I am.
 Don’t be afraid.
 Trust that you are the beloved.
 That is who you truly are.

 I want you to hear that voice.
 It is not a very loud voice because it is an intimate voice.
 It comes from a very deep place.
 It is soft and gentle.
 I want you to gradually hear that voice.
 We both have to hear that voice and to claim for ourselves that that voice speaks the truth, our truth.
 It tells us who we are.
 That is where the spiritual life starts — by claiming the voice that calls us the beloved.

-	God pleads with us and longs for us to claim His LOVE and believe it.
-If that were not true He would not have come to SHOW us, “O Jerusalem, Jerusalem, you who kill the prophets and stone those sent to you, how often I have longed to gather your children together, as a hen gathers her chicks under her wings (not to be pecked to death of course), but you were not willing” (My emphasis) (Matt.
+God pleads with us and longs for us to claim his LOVE and believe it.
+If that were not true he would not have come to SHOW us, “O Jerusalem, Jerusalem, you who kill the prophets and stone those sent to you, how often I have longed to gather your children together, as a hen gathers her chicks under her wings (not to be pecked to death of course), but you were not willing” (Matt.
 23:37).